sembooooo/sanablog_sphinx/doc/Testing practice.md

 ```{note}
 There are different meanings for a unit , for now i am considering a c file as a unit.
 ```
 Every unit has inputs and outputs.
 One should be able to invoke all the code in the unit just by using inputs and outputs.
-I see benefits by not accessing them.
+I see benefits by not accessing the implementation details.

 ### Statemachine
 There are few statemachines (which are implemented using a switch case statements) in this module.